slegouix/SERAM/doc/GPSERAM.md

 \\ communications in case of a data exchange failure\<br\> \<br\> The HTTP client shall\\

-\\ used the sessionID to allow the HTTP server to track the remote management.
+\\ used the sessionId to allow the HTTP server to track the remote management.
 The\\

-\\ HTTP client shall reused the sessionID in all subsequent HTTP request to the\\
+\\ HTTP client shall reused the sessionId in all subsequent HTTP request to the\\

 \\ HTTP server"

 parameters:

-\- name: sessionID
+\- name: sessionId

 in: query